Introduction to performance tuning for SharePoint Online

 Most of the pages perform well on SharePoint Online.

-Non-customized pages load very quickly.
+Non-customized pages load quickly.

 OneDrive for Business, team sites and system pages, such as _layouts, etc., are all quick to load.